 In 2016, a group of researchers from Harvard University, the Carnegie Foundation, and Stanford Research Center extrapolated statistics from the 1918 report and concluded that 85% of job success comes from having well‐developed soft and people skills.
 The other 15% comes from technical skills and knowledge (i.e., hard skills).

 So here we are, one hundred years later and the data still points to the indisputable fact that soft skills—like collaboration, communication and connection—are essential to job success.
 Yet most companies spend 75% or more of their training budgets on the development of hard skills.
 Isn’t it time to revisit these numbers and rethink corporate training budgets?

 Patrick Galvin is a speaker, author and the chief galvanizer of The Galvanizing Group which was founded on the belief that business relationship building is a skill that can be learned, improved, tracked and measured.
-For more information about our work with companies and teams, including our innovative cohort coaching program, please contact us here.
+For more information about our work with companies and teams, including our innovative Cohort Coaching Program, please contact us here.